 There is no wi-fi, so relish the luxury of time away from the “real world” to enjoy the magical world offered by wild coastal Alaska.

-The crew places a priority on safety, and M/V Sea Star is fully equipped with all appropriate equipment and redundant systems: a 30-man emergency raft, two emergency position-indicating radio beacons, two radars, four GPS units, two chart plotters, a medical first responder with AED on board and satellite communications for Coast Guard consults as needed.
+The crew places a priority on safety, and M/V Sea Star is fully equipped with all appropriate equipment and redundant systems: two skiffs, a 30-person emergency raft, two emergency position-indicating radio beacons, two radars, four GPS units, two chart plotters, a medical first responder with AED on board and satellite communications for Coast Guard consults as needed.

 More about North Pacific Expeditions